cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

-  On some platforms, a carriage return is always added in front of a LINE FEED (U+000A, also often seen escaped as "\n" in many programming languages), but on other platforms, carriage returns are not used at line ends.
+  On some platforms, a carriage return is always added in front of a LINE FEED (U+000A, also often seen escaped as "\n" in many programming languages), but on other platforms, carriage returns are not used at line breaks.
   The intent behind ignoring unescaped carriage returns is to ensure that input generated or processed on either of these kinds of platforms will generate the same bytes in the CBOR data items